allanrepo/APL/README.txt

 RELEASE NOTES:

 version xxxxx
+-	quality of life improvements
+	- rename widget app title to "APL Commander 1.0"

 -	bug fixes
 	- fixed bug where APL is not reading <FAMODULE> state in config.xml, thus making it false all the time. (thanks to cedric for catching this bug)
 		- also, FAMODULE is now enabled by default.
 	- when APL renames STDF (qualcomm requirement), it makes sure STDF's MIR.NODE_NAM matches the tester name before doing so. this was unintenionally disabled. now fixed.
+	- fixed setLotInformation() to write RTST_COD. changed EVX_LOT_TYPE from LotLotStatus to LotLotState

 - 	update feature (STEP value setting also added CMOD_COD)
 	- added another STDF field that corresponds to STEP value - MIR.CMOD_COD. it can now be added as shown below: